mbenkmann/bindings/README.md

 In all such cases it doesn't hurt to take a quick look at the generated wrapper function.
-Most issues are easy to spot, e.g. if the documentation mentions that the caller has to free a returned string, but the wrapper function does not contain a call to "C.free", that's an issue.
+Most issues are easy to spot, e.g. if the documentation mentions that the caller has to free a returned string, but the wrapper function does not contain the word "free", that's almost certainly an issue.